RetroAchievements/docs/docs/developer-docs/flags/addsource.md

 You can use memory references on the right side as well. `AddSource 8-bit Mem 0x8010 * 8-bit Mem 0x8011` would read the two 8-bit values, multiply them together, and add that to the accumulator.

 ::: warning VERSION NOTICE
 Addition, subtraction, and modulus operators are slated for the version 1.4 RA_Integration milestone.
 Processing support will be available in the version 11.4 rcheevos milestone.
-They will are available in earlier versions.
 :::

 ### Interaction with floats